-Accurate brown recluse identification is important because these spiders (Loxosceles reclusa) possess a bite that can be a serious threat to humans.
-They are common and widespread, especially in the South, so it's possible that you may have them living in your basement.
-Global warming has increased this animal's range to the point where it may be found anywhere in the lower 48 states.
+Accurate brown recluse spider identification is important because these spiders (Loxosceles reclusa) possess a bite that can be a serious threat to humans.
+They are common and widespread, especially in the South, so it's possible that you may have these spiders living in your basement.
+Global warming has increased the brown recluse's range to the point where it may be found anywhere in the lower 48 states.
 The bite is initially painless, but in some cases the venom triggers a necrotizing process that may destroy large amounts of tissue.
 The bite is rarely fatal but it may result in permanent scarring.

 Controlling brown recluse spiders safely is not difficult -- read more to learn about these spiders and how to control them.

 One Good Way to Identify Brown Recluse Spiders: The Violin Mark

 Look closely at the back of this spider -- can you see the dark violin?
 That's the tell-tale brown recluse identification mark.
 Adult brown recluse spiders have a distinct violin-shaped mark on their back, a feature that other spiders in your home don't have.
 Accurate brown recluse identification begins with this unique marking, and includes other factors like size and color.
 Many other spiders are the same size and color as the brown recluse, but none of the ones around your house will have the clear, sharp violin mark.